HakimTem/COVID-19-Tracker/README.md

-# COVID-19-Tracker
+# COVID-19 Tracker
-Android application for tracking the number of COVID-19 cases in a specific country.
+COVID-19 Tracker is a covid-19 case tracker for monitoring the number of reported cases in a specific country.

+## Usage
+Run in Android Studio as a new project